rust-lang/book/src/ch01-01-installation.md

 ## Local documentation

-This installer also installs a copy of the documentation locally, so you can read it offline.
-On UNIX systems, `/usr/local/share/doc/rust` is the location.
-On Windows, it's in a `share/doc` directory, inside the directory to which Rust was installed.
+The installer also includes a copy of the documentation locally, so you can read it offline.
+On Linux or Mac, run `rustup doc` to open the local documentation in your browser.
+On Windows, the documentation is in a `share/doc` directory inside the directory where Rust was installed.